 There will always be risks associated with investing in the stock market.
 Beyond the assets themselves, other risks you should be aware of include:

 - Inflation risk The threat of rising prices eroding the buying power of your money.

 - Specific risk If you invest in individual companies or shares, there’s always a chance that unforeseen events will scupper your portfolio.

 - Currency risk You’ll face this risk if your money is invested in stock markets outside the UK.

 - Manager risk Some fund managers may consistently beat their benchmarks, but there’s a huge variation in the investment performance of individual managers.

 For help and tips about the world of investing, see our comprehensive guide.

 Experts from across Which? have put together the advice you need to stay safe and make sure you’re not left out of pocket.

-You can keep up to date with our latest coronavirus news and advice.
+You can keep up to date on our latest coverage with all our coronavirus news and advice.

 This story was originally published on 4 March 2020 and is being updated regularly.
 The last update was on 9 August 2021.